Fast and Accurate Image Restoration and Generation with Rank Enhanced Linear Attention: Introduction

-We further propose LAformer, an efficient image restoration Transformer structured within the widely adopted U-Net architecture~\cite{restormer,diffir}.
+We further propose LAformer, an efficient Vision Transformer structured within the widely adopted U-Net architecture~\cite{restormer,diffir}.
 As shown in Fig.~\ref{fig:arch}, LAformer incorporates a Dual-Attention (DA) Block that operates across spatial and channel dimensions, leveraging both RELA and channel attention~\cite{zhang2018image} concurrently to facilitate efficient global information capture.
 Recognizing the crucial role of local information in restoring texture details, we introduce a Convolutional Gated Feed-Forward Network (CG-FFN) to strengthen LAformer’s capability in modeling spatial locality.
 This architecture enables LAformer to effectively integrate local and global information, enhancing its representational power.
 Notably, LAformer circumvents hardware-inefficient operations like softmax and window shifting, significantly boosting its efficiency for high-resolution image processing.
 As shown in Fig.~\ref{fig:psnr}, our LAformer surpasses SOTA Transformer-based IR methods and significantly reduces computational overhead.
+Furthermore, we extend LAformer for diffusion and flow-based visual generation, demonstrating its remarkable efficiency and scalability.

-Our main contributions can be summarized as follows: \begin{itemize} \item We propose LAformer, a simple, efficient, and strong model that combines powerful representation capability with linear complexity.
-To the best of our knowledge, this is the first work to demonstrate the effectiveness of linear attention in high-resolution image restoration tasks. \item We propose Rank Enhanced Linear Attention (RELA), a simple yet effective mechanism that boosts feature diversity in linear attention by enhancing the rank of features. \item Extensive experiments across 7 tasks and 21 benchmarks demonstrate that LAformer achieves state-of-the-art performance while maintaining high efficiency. \end{itemize}
+Our main contributions can be summarized as follows: \begin{itemize} \item We propose LAformer, a simple, efficient, and strong Vision Transformer that combines powerful representation capability with linear complexity. \item We propose Rank Enhanced Linear Attention (RELA), a simple yet effective mechanism that boosts feature diversity in linear attention by enhancing the rank of features. \item Extensive experiments across 7 IR tasks and 21 benchmarks validate that LAformer achieves SOTA performance while maintaining high efficiency. \item When extended to visual generation, LAformer demonstrates impressive efficiency and scalability, highlighting its potential as a competitive alternative to DiT and SiT. \end{itemize}